codefinity/C-Sharp-Features/CSharp-7-Features.md

 Local Functions
 You can nest functions inside other functions to limit their scope and visibility.

-More expression-bodied members
+More expression-bodied members	- Done
 The list of members that can be authored using expressions has grown.

-throw Expressions
+throw Expressions				- Done
 You can throw exceptions in code constructs that previously weren't allowed because throw was a statement.

 Generalized async return types